 All eligible existing employees can join the scheme at any time they wish by notifying their employer.

 There are 3 employee contributions rates, being 2%, 4% or 8%.
 The employee can elect the rate at which they want their contributions deducted.
 If an employee does not elect a rate then the default rate of 2% will be used by the employer for contribution deductions made.

-The mimimum employee contribution rate will increase to 3% from 1st April 2013.
+The mimimum employee contribution rate increased to 3% from 1st April 2013.

 Compulsory Employer Contributions